-District and religious leaders in Isingiro district have the Power to Youth implementing partners to fully engage parents in the implementation of the program if the pressing challenges like child marriages and teenage pregnancies among others are to be alleviated.
+District and religious leaders in Isingiro have called upon the Power to Youth (PTY) implementing partners to fully engage parents in the implementation of the program if the pressing challenges like child marriages and teenage pregnancies are to be alleviated.

-They made the call recently during the Power to Youth district entry meeting in Isingiro district that brought together various stakeholders including the district’s health, education, and gender departments, Probation officers, youth counselors, community, religious, cultural, and opinion leaders, and the young people.
-The entry meeting was aimed at introducing the program to the district, seek by-in and commitment to supporting the program’s implementation.
+They made the call recently during the PTY district entry meeting that brought together various stakeholders including the district’s health, education, and gender departments, Probation officer, youth counselors, community, religious, cultural and opinion leaders, and the young people.
+The entry meeting is aimed at introducing the program to the district, seek by-in and commitment to supporting its implementation.

-The call was stirred by Ms. Kamama Annet Mukama, councilor Nakabyara town council, and the Isingiro district in charge of children affairs when she narrated how she saved a 13-year-old girl from being married off.
+The call was stirred by Ms. Kamama Annet Mukama, the councilor Nakabyara town council, and the Isingiro district in charge of children’s affairs when she narrated how she saved a 13-year-old girl from being married off.

-She says whereas this girl was lucky to survive such inhuman and harmful acts, the vice of child marriages is ram in Isingiro district and many cases have gone unreported.
+She says whereas this girl was lucky to survive such inhuman and harmful acts, the vice of child marriages is rampant in the district and many cases have gone unreported.
 Kamama attributes this to poverty and lack of sensitization about the value of keeping girls at school.

-The Kalangala district health officer Dr. Tunusherure Edison while giving his remarks pointed out that cases of teenage pregnancies, early child marriages, rape, and drug abuse have greatly escalated ever since the pandemic broke out.
+The Kalangala district health officer (DHO) Dr. Tumusherure Edison while giving his remarks pointed out that cases of teenage pregnancies, early child marriages, rape, and drug abuse have greatly escalated ever since the pandemic broke out.

-“When the COVID-19 crisis broke out all our attention, resources and efforts were diverted to its mitigation measures, creating gaps in the delivery of essential sexual reproductive health services.
-The closure of schools has also left young people at home and very idol hence exposing them to teenage pregnancy,” said Dr. Tunusherure.
+“When the COVID-19 crisis broke out, all our attention, resources, and efforts were diverted to its mitigation measures, creating gaps in the delivery of essential sexual reproductive health services.
+The closure of schools has also left young people at home and very idol hence exposing them to teenage pregnancy,” added Dr. Tumusherure.

-The DHO further revealed that Isingiro is a host community to refugees in the Nakivale refugee resettlement camp and this he says has seen various new harmful social-cultural practices that never used to exist brought into the local community for example female genital mutilation (FGM) among the Somali refugees and drug abuse.
+The DHO further revealed that Isingiro is a host community to refugees in the Nakivale refugee resettlement camp and this, he says has seen various new harmful social-cultural practices that never used to exist emerge in the local community for example female genital mutilation (FGM) among the Somali refugees and drug abuse among others.

-The district health head lauded the project and committed to give his full support to the partners and to see to it that issues affecting the young people in Isingiro district are tackled.
+He lauded the project and committed to giving his full support to the partners and to see to it that issues affecting the young people in Isingiro district are tackled.

-Ms. Nalubega Swaliha, the Kalangala district female youth counselor revealed that the young people in Isingiro especially girls lack access to sexual reproductive health information and services and a convenient safe place to report cases of violence as well as to gather as young people share experiences, dialogue, learn and organize.
+Ms. Nalubega Swaliha, the Isingiro district female youth counselor revealed that the young people in the district especially girls lack access to sexual reproductive health information and services and a convenient safe place to report cases of violence.

 “Many of our girls here don’t know about family planning and how to protect themselves, they are unaware of their rights and that is partly the reasons why many of them get defiled and impregnated and yet they don’t report” she added.